avalanche-org/Gen_Assoc_Hackathon/README.md

-- alleles should be coded in integer (1: major allele, 2: minor allele for a bi
-- allelic marker for instance)
+- alleles should be coded in integer (1: major allele, 2: minor allele for a bi-allelic marker for instance)
 - allele separator is SPACE (e.g., "1 2")
 - missing genotypes should be coded "0 0"